-FCA Cheerleading National Director
+FCA Cheerleading Executive Director

 Raised in the beautiful New England town of Bethel, Connecticut, Marilou Halastra Braswell’s family moved to Athens, Georgia, during her teenage years where she quickly acquired a Southern drawl.
-Although she played softball, basketball and soccer up North, the only thing offered at her school was cheerleading, so Marilou jumped right in with both feet!
+Although she played softball, basketball and soccer up North, the only thing offered at her new school was cheerleading, so Marilou jumped right in with both feet!

 Posted on Thu, June 14, 2012

 by Gayle Tillman